 The Will Charitable Trust header

-Important notice – closing for applications
+Important notice – extended closure to applications

 If your charity has received a grant, it will still be expected to comply with reporting requirements.
 The Grants Office will be staffed from time to time and if you have any queries, please email us.